 - Kinsta’s Business 1 or Higher Hosting Packages

 A Content Delivery Network (CDN) is a distributed set of servers around the world that hosts your static files and speeds up the delivery of those files to your visitors.

 It’s another way to speed up your website significantly.

-First, we have MonsterInsights with the E-Commerce Tracking add-on and now (just recently launched) the Paid Ads Tracking add-on.
+Firstly, we have MonsterInsights, which includes the E-Commerce Tracking add-on and, more recently, the Paid Ads Tracking add-on.

-MonsterInsights is a WordPress plugin that primarily adds the tracking code for Google Analytics.
-With the E-Commerce Tracking add-on, it adds the ability to track your WooCommerce sales so you can connect the dots in a number of ways:
+MonsterInsights is a WordPress plugin that primarily integrates the tracking code for Google Analytics.
+With the E-Commerce Tracking add-on, it empowers you to track your WooCommerce sales effectively, allowing you to connect the dots in various ways:

 - Get raw figures about what sources are giving you how much revenue